Icinga/icingaweb2-module-training/doc/10-The-Icinga-PHP-Library.md

 }
 ```

-It extends an abstract class provided by ipl-web.
+It extends an abstract class provided by `ipl-web`.
 The only thing required is that it has to implement some methods
 to deliver the data required to fulfill any completion requests.
 These are quick searches, value and column
 suggestions.